JojoDeveloper01/Blogii/to-do-list.md

 [] Add Comments on the blog
 [] Add the options to enable the comments on the blog

+[] Add the Dashboard page
+[] Add the public Blogs page, blogs created on blogii
+[] Add the pricing page, free, monthly payment (with n% discount), annual payment (with n% discount) and unique payment (with n% discount)
+    [] has to show the advanced features of this plan

 [] Improve the blog editor 2
     [] Should have various templates from the DB